-Offshore tax abuses cost the U.S. Treasury an estimated $30-60 billion in lost revenues from corporation tax, plus $40-70 billion from individuals, according to the office of Senator Carl Levin, who is sponsoring the bill.
+Offshore tax abuses cost the U.S. Treasury an estimated $30-60 billion in lost revenues from corporation tax, plus $40-70 billion (29-50 billion pounds) from individuals, according to the office of Senator Carl Levin, who is sponsoring the bill.

 Switzerland holds around $2 trillion of estimated global undeclared assets, according to the Boston Consulting Group.
 Revenue generated from this could be squeezed as a U.S. probe of its biggest bank UBS dilutes banking secrecy.

-Yet analysts say the Swiss, whose GDP in 2008 was about 530 billion Swiss francs ($460 billion) according to the International Monetary Fund, are less likely to meet opposition to the low-tax regimes that draw foreign companies: these are deemed less harmful tax avoidance, rather than evasion.
+Yet analysts say the Swiss, whose GDP in 2008 was about 530 billion Swiss francs (331 billion pounds) according to the International Monetary Fund, are less likely to meet opposition to the low-tax regimes that draw foreign companies: these are deemed less harmful tax avoidance, rather than evasion.

 “They are still making some money by having lower taxes on companies,” said Lee Sheppard, contributing editor to Tax Notes, a tax journal based in Washington DC.